dan-walsh/flightsounds/README.md

 The script requires two additional inputs from the user:

 #### flight search radius
 The radius outward from the sound station within which flights will be assessed for point of closest approach (measured in meters).
 Values below 5000 meters are not reccomended as planes frequently travel these distances during the interval between points, meaning it is unlikely the script will have the two points it needs to calculate the closest approach.
+The number of events detected (and the calculation time) will increase as the radius is increased.

 #### station code
-The four character alpha site code of the sound station you would like to calculate the closest approach to.
+The four character alpha site code of the sound station (contained in the input sound station shapefile) you would like to calculate the closest approach to.

 ### `Flight_Event_to_SRCID.py`